Standards of Care for the Health of Transgender and Gender Diverse People

 The Standards of Care for the Health of Transgender and Gender Diverse People (SOC) is an international clinical protocol by the World Professional Association for Transgender Health (WPATH) outlining the recommended assessment and treatment for transgender and gender-diverse individuals across the lifespan including social, hormonal, or surgical transition.
 It often influences clinicians' decisions regarding patients' treatment.
 While other standards, protocols, and guidelines exist – especially outside the United States – the WPATH SOC is the most widespread protocol used by professionals working with transgender or gender-variant people.

-Version 8 of the WPATH SOC was released online on September 15, 2022.
+Version 8 of the WPATH SOC, the latest version, was released online on September 15, 2022.

 History and development

 Prior to the advent of the first SOC, there was no semblance of consensus on psychiatric, psychological, medical, and surgical requirements or procedures.
 Before the 1960s, few countries offered safe, legal medical options and many criminalized cross-gender behaviors or mandated unproven psychiatric treatments.
 In response to this problem, the Harry Benjamin International Gender Dysphoria Association (now known as the World Professional Association for Transgender Health) authored one of the earliest sets of clinical guidelines for the express purpose of ensuring "lasting personal comfort with the gendered self in order to maximize overall psychological well-being and self-fulfillment."

 The WPATH SOC are periodically updated and revised.
 The eighth and latest version was released on September 15, 2022.
-Previous versions were released in 1979, 1980, 1981, 1990, 1998, 2001, and 2012.
+Previous versions were released in 1979 (1st), 1980 (2nd), 1981 (3rd), 1990 (4th), 1998 (5th), 2001 (6th), and 2012 (7th).

+Versions 1 to 4

+The first four versions of the Standards of Care were titled Standards of Care: The Hormonal and Surgical Sex Reassignment of Gender Dysphoric Persons.
+The first version was released in 1979 and revisions were made in 1980, 1981, and 1990.
+These revisions were relatively minor, with the text staying mostly the same between versions.
+These versions of the SOC followed the gatekeeping model laid out by Harry Benjamin, where clinicians set strict eligibility requirements, requiring evaluations from separate mental health professionals and compulsory psychotherapy.

+The first four versions of the Standards of Care were published as standalone documents by the Harry Benjamin International Gender Dysphoria Association.
+However, the third version was also published as a 1985 reprint in the journal Archives of Sexual Behavior.

+Version 5

+In the 1990's, WPATH was struggling to operate due to criticisms of their SOC in the trans community such as the requirement of the real life test, where patients had to socially transition for up to a year prior to hormones.
+These critiques developed into a trans-led Advocacy and Liaison committee, marking the first time trans people were officially and actively consulted regarding their treatment.
+The 5th version, published in 1998, was titled the "Standards of Care for Gender Identity Disorders" to be consistent with the DSM-III.
+It recommended but did not require psychotherapy and stated that while GID was a mental disorder, that was not a license for stigma.